Become a patient

 When it comes to determining what kind of mental health care is right for you, it’s important to understand the unique roles and support provided by different types of mental health professionals:

-A social worker may have a Bachelors, Masters or Doctorate degree in Social Work and are licensed to practice therapy (also known as counselling or talk therapy).
+A social worker may have a Bachelors, Masters or Doctorate degree in Social Work and are licensed to practice psychotherapy (also known as counselling or talk therapy).
 Unlike a Psychiatrist, they are not medically trained and cannot prescribe medications or make a clinical mental health diagnosis, but use a variety of evidence-based tools — ranging from Cognitive Behavioural Therapy (CBT), to Mindfulness and beyond — to help their clients achieve mental wellness.
 Registered Social Workers are covered under most extended health insurance plans.

 A Psychotherapist often has an undergraduate degree, as well as additional training to offer short or long term therapeutic support to those struggling with anxiety, depression and more.
 In Ontario, they have to belong to a professional organization, such as the College of Registered Psychotherapists of Ontario (CRPO).
-Like a Social Worker, they can not prescribe medication, make a clinical mental health diagnosis or receive coverage under OHIP.
+Like a Social Worker, they are not medically trained and cannot prescribe medication, make a clinical mental health diagnosis or receive coverage under OHIP.
 Select extended health plans may offer coverage for Registered Psychotherapists.

-Psychologists have a doctorate degree in Psychology and can conduct mental health assessments and diagnostic testing, as well as develop individual treatment plans.
-They can not prescribe or monitor medications, but access a variety of talk-based methodologies to support the individual, including: CBT, Dialectical Behaviour Therapy (DBT), Mindfulness and more.
+Psychologists have a graduate degree in Psychology and can conduct mental health assessments and diagnostic testing, as well as develop individual treatment plans.
+They are not medically trained and cannot prescribe or monitor medications, but do access a variety of talk-based methodologies to support the individual, including: CBT, Dialectical Behaviour Therapy (DBT), Mindfulness and more.
 They are not covered by OHIP, but are often covered by standard employee benefit plans.

-Psychiatrists are trained medical doctors, which means they can evaluate, diagnose, and treat mental health disorders.
+Psychiatrists are trained medical doctors, which means they can evaluate, diagnose, and treat mental health disorders and physical illnesses.
 They can also prescribe and monitor medications, such as antidepressants, if needed.
 There is a misconception that Psychiatrists only focus on medication as a treatment for mental health — the reality is that they are also trained experts in various types of psychotherapy, neuroscience, behavioural science, addiction and understanding the mind-body connection.

 While these specialists do have differences, they share a common goal of improving the quality of life and mental well-being for patients and clients.
 Depending on your individual situation, you may benefit from the services of one, or a team of collaborative professionals.
 Talk to your healthcare provider or therapist to help you determine the best support for your needs.